valvesss/vagalumewp/README.md

+# Vagalume Wrapper
 ![](logo/vagalume-logo.png)

-# VagalumeWP
+Vagalume WP helps you to use Vagalume API's.
+API's wrapped by VagalumeWP are explorable and follow a simple interaction pattern that works uniformly so developers don't need to learn how to use a new coding interface/style for each service API.

-The vagalume bot is a wrapper for vagalume searches.
-It provides simples librarys to get data from artists, musics, lyrics, albums, discography, and more.
+It provides librarys to search by genre, artists, musics, lyrics, albums and discographys.